Table of Contents

 9. English Setter

-Mostly known as a gun dog, this dog has many skills, including swimming and acute sense of smell.
+Mostly known as a gun dog, this dog has many skills, including swimming and an acute sense of smell.
 As foundation stock for many other breeds, the English Setter has long been prized for its ability in the water as well as on land, and no list of best swimming dogs can go without this popular gun dog breed.

 Pros – This canine is friendly and agreeable with everyone and everything it meets.
 It is a multi-purpose dog that can set, point, retrieve, and compete.